 9. Canon EOS Rebel T7i / Canon EOS 800D

 A compelling combination of top-notch ergonomics and a superb sensor

 Sensor: APS-C CMOS | Megapixels: 24.2MP | Autofocus: 19-point AF, 19 cross-type | Screen type: 3-inch articulating touchscreen, 1,040,000 dots | Continuous shooting speed: 5fps | Movies: 1080p | User level: Beginner/enthusiast

-Pay a bit more cash over the D3300 and you get a quite a bit more camera for your cash.
-The 24.2-megapixel sensor delivers stunning image quality with impressively low noise levels at high ISO sensitivities.
+Pay a bit more cash over the D3300 and you get a quite a bit more camera for your cash with the Canon EOS Rebel T7i ( The new 24.2MP sensor delivers stunning image quality with impressively low noise levels at high ISO sensitivities.
 The EOS Rebel T6i (known as the EOS 750D outside the US) also receives much-improved autofocus and exposure metering systems over Canon's older T5i / 700D, as well as built-in Wi-Fi with NFC pairing.
 Although outwardly similar to its T5i / 700D predecessor, that does mean you get the same articulating, touch-sensitive screen to enjoy.
 A very capable piece of kit for those looking to get into DSLR photography.
 With the arrival of the new EOS Rebel T7i / EOS 800D in the range (we'll be testing it very shortly), you might be able to track down a good deal.

 10. Pentax K-1

 Pentax's first full-frame DSLR has a lot to offer